 Property and Casualty Insurance

 Homeowner's insurance, renter's insurance, car insurance — all terms you're likely aware of and types of insurance you likely have.
-But have you heard the term Property and Casualty insurance?
+But have you heard the term Property and Casual insurance?
 If this is new to you and you're thinking "great, do I need this too?", the answer is yes.
 But the good news is it's already part of the insurance policies you're looking into or already have.
 Let's explain this further.

 What is Property and Casualty insurance?